Piano Recital: Vadym Kholodenko

 - C♯ minor, Grave — Poco meno mosso

-Some editions have the pieces re-numbered.
+Most editions have the pieces re-numbered, though the original numbering (referring to numbers 5, 6, 7, 8, 9) is still .
 I’m sticking to the original numbering scheme (the concert program had No.5 listed as No.4).

 Étude-Tableau op.33/2 (Allegro, C major)

-A very atmospheric piece, like birds singing in spring, and other sounds of nature, above a titillating, iridescent plane for my inner eye.
+A very atmospheric piece, like birds singing in spring.
+Or other sounds of nature, above a titillating, iridescent plane for my inner eye.
 Musically I felt a single, big, harmoniously formed arch.

 Étude-Tableau op.33/3 (Grave, C minor)

 Initially, the rolling, ascending octave parallels in the bass sound menacing, almost building up to a serious threat.
-Luckily, the upper voices (descant and mid-range) are able to pacify the situation, and the piece ends in calm, serene, almost solemn atmosphere.
+Luckily, the upper voices (descant and mid-range) are able to pacify the situation.
+Finally, the piece ends in calm, serene, almost solemn atmosphere.

-An interesting, fascinating movement, alternating between pensive hesitation and sections, in which a light, march-like, trotting rhythm that takes its impulse from the stepping / jumping bass chords.
+An interesting, fascinating movement!
+It is alternating between pensive hesitation.
+However, there are also sections with a light, march-like, trotting rhythm.
+That takes its impulse from the stepping / jumping bass chords.

 Rachmaninoff: Études-tableaux, op.39

 After his first set, Rachmaninoff collected a second set of 9 Études-tableaux, mostly composed in 1917.
-These were published as op.39; No.6 is the former No.4 from op.33 (see above).
+These were published as op.39.
+The piece No.6 is the former No.4 from op.33 (see above).
 Out of the nine pieces, Vadym Kholodenko played the last four: